-Loaf pan - I love this 5x9 inch loaf pan and have been using it for years.
+Loaf pan - I love this 5x9-inch loaf pan and have been using it for years.
 You can tell from the look.
 This is perfect for the amount of ingredients in this recipe.
-Due to its silver or lighter colour, it reflects the heat.
-That means that it cooks the cake slower, doesn't make it too brown and also make it easier to control so the cake doesn't get dry.
+Due to its silver or lighter color, it reflects the heat.
+That means that it cooks the cake slower, doesn't make it too brown, and also makes it easier to control so the cake doesn't get dry.

 Measuring cups - Cooking is by heart but baking is a science.
 Each ingredient together with its amount, has its own purpose.
 I highly advise you to have proper measuring cups if you're into baking.
 I've been using these for years.

 How To Make Olive Oil Raspberry Swirl Cake

 - Make the raspberry jam: Add raspberries and sugar in a pan, and cook until it thickens and cools completely.